jmarkstevens/ReactPatterns/README.md

 # ReactPatterns

 A collection of simple react projects providing reusable components, startup and test examples.
 Its my react playground.
-I use gulp, browserify and babel for the build tool chain.
+Except for the React.14.Webpack projects, I use gulp, browserify and babelify for the build tool chain.
 With React.12 I used React.createClass.
 In React.13 I started using extends React.Component.
 Now with React.14 I am using babel stage 0 with arrow functions and let instead of var.

-There are not any React-Router examples yet because I have been building applications instead of websites so far.
+There are not any React-Router examples yet because I have been building applications instead of static websites so far.

 **React.12**
 *	Basic